WordPress/gutenberg/packages/jest-preset-default/README.md

 #### Using enzyme

-Historically, this package used to use `enzyme`, but support was dropped in favor of upgrading to React 18.
+Historically, this package used to use `enzyme`, but support was dropped in favor of `@testing-library/react`, primary reason being unblocking the upgrade to React 18.

 If you wish to use `enzyme`, you can still use it by manually providing the React 17 adapter, by following the steps below.